LupienLab/3d-reorganization-prostate-cancer/Results/2020-01-17_distance-essentiality/README.md

 ## Materials & Methods

-We use gene essentiality data from the [DepMap Project](https://depmap.org) for 5 prostate cancer cell lines (LNCaP, DU145, V16A, PC-3, and 22Rv1) to identify genes essential for prostate cancer.
+We use the aggregated TAD boundaries from [`../2020-01-15_TAD-aggregation/`](../2020-01-15_TAD-aggregation/) from primary prostate cancer tumours to calculate the distance from gene transcription start sites (TSSs from GENCODE v33).
-We use the aggregated TAD boundaries from [`../2020-01-15_TAD-aggregation/`](../2020-01-15_TAD-aggregation/) from primary prostate cancer tumours.
+We also use matched total RNA-seq for these 13 patients from [Chen _et al._, 2019] and gene essentiality data from the [DepMap Project](https://depmap.org)[3] for 7 prostate cancer cell lines to identify genes essential for prostate cancer.

 ## Results